-- Set homework that is in line with the homework policy; - Record the submission of homework on Show My Homework; - Set tasks that provide a suitable challenge, but are accessible to all; - Set all homework on Show My Homework; - Notify students in class when a homework task has been set on Show My Homework - Make sure that all pupils know how to do the homework and clarify the purpose of the homework tasks; - Allow at least three school days for the completion of homework tasks (i.e. homework set on a Friday should not be due in before Wednesday).
+- Set homework that is in line with the homework policy; - • - Set tasks that provide a suitable challenge, but are accessible to all; - Set all homework on Show My Homework (Satchel One); - Notify students in class when a homework task has been set on Show My Homework - Make sure that all pupils know how to do the homework, attach appropriate resources and linked documents and clarify the purpose of the homework tasks: - Allow at least three school days for the completion of homework tasks (i.e. homework set on a Friday should not be due in before Wednesday). - Record non submission of homework via SIMs

-Heads of department have a responsibility to:
+Curriculum Leaders have a responsibility to:

-- Include suitable homework in the Schemes of Work which follow good practice; - Monitor the implementation of homework by subject teachers; - Support subject teachers in cases where the completion of homework is a persistent problem; - Ensure that homework is regularly discussed so that good practice can be shared and developed across the department.
+- Include suitable homework in the Schemes of Work which follow good practice; - Monitor the setting of homework by subject teachers; - Support subject teachers in cases where the completion of homework is a persistent problem; - Ensure that homework is regularly discussed so that good practice can be shared and developed across the department.